wavefrontHQ/wavefront-lambda-go/README.md

 }

 func main() {
-	lambda.Start(wflambda.Wrapper(HandleLambdaRequest))
+	// Wrap the handler with wflambda.Wrapper()
+	lambda.Start(wflambda.Wrapper(handler))
 }
 ```

-The wrapper will send the below point tags to Wavefront
+## Standard Point Tags

+Point tags are key-value pairs (strings) that are associated with a point.
+Point tags provide additional context for your data and allow you to fine-tune your queries so the output shows just what you need.
+The below point tags are sent to Wavefront for each metric.

 | Point Tag             | Description                                                                                |
 | --------------------- | ------------------------------------------------------------------------------------------ |